muarshad01/Inference-Engg/Lectures/Lecture-10.md

 #### Inference using Smaller Models
 1. Fine-tuning (LoRA / QLoRA)
-2. Subliminal Learning (End-to-end fine-tuning research project) - has some flavors of Distillation
+2. Subliminal Learning (End-to-end fine-tuning research project) - has some flavors of Distillation!
-3. Distillation (Distillation attacks or model extraction attacks)
+3. **Distillation (Distillation attacks or model extraction attacks)**

 ***